Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Conclusion

 We have presented a series of positive and negative results for a simple hybrid social choice model, which combines elements of mechanism design with and without monetary transfers.
 Closing the gap between the approximation ratio of $5/4$ of the template mechanism $R$ (see \cref{sec:beyond}) and our general unconditional lower bound of approximately $1.14$ for any truthful mechanism (see \cref{sec:lower-bounds}) is an important and definitely non-trivial challenge.
 Besides this concrete open problem, there are many natural extensions of the model that are worth studying.
 For example, we have weighed equally the contribution of the expert and the agents to the social welfare.
 Generalizing the definition of the welfare by introducing a factor of $\alpha>0$, by which the contribution of the expert will be multiplied, is a first such extension.

 Another extension could be to consider a different optimization objective, possibly by mixing the welfare of the expert with the revenue that can be extracted by the agents.
 The underlying mechanism design problem now seems to be quite different from the one we have studied here.
-For the revenue to be (part of) a meaningful objective, one would have to restrict attention to \emph{individually rational} mechanisms, i.e. mechanisms for which the agents have non-negative utility for participating.
-This is important, as otherwise a truthful mechanism could ignore their reports and charge them the maximum amount.
+For the revenue to be (part of) a meaningful objective, one would have to restrict attention to \emph{individually rational} mechanisms, which guarantee that the agents obtain non-negative utility.
+This is important, as otherwise a truthful mechanism could ignore their bids and charge them the maximum amount.
 In fact, the literature of revenue-maximization (e.g., see \citep{myerson1981optimal}) focuses on mechanisms which are individually rational.

-It is not hard to see however that, in our problem, bid-independent, individually rational mechanisms always extract zero revenue.
+It is not hard to see however that in our problem, bid-independent, individually rational mechanisms always extract zero revenue.
 It is also well-documented that revenue maximization is a less meaningful objective in the absence of prior knowledge of the agents' values \citep{hartline2013mechanism} and it is commonly assumed that these values are drawn from some known distributions \citep{AGT,myerson1981optimal}.
 Hence, designing efficient truthful mechanisms for such an optimization objective requires radically different ideas, or perhaps even the migration to a Bayesian setting, like the one mentioned above.

 Our model of one expert and two competing agents can be thought of as the simplest possible non-trivial hybrid social choice scenario.
 There are many important generalizations that one could consider for future research.
 Indicatively, these could include larger populations of experts and agents, more than one assets to be transferred with combinatorial constraints governing their acquisition, or even dynamic expert preferences that depend on the bidding information.
 These questions pose quite a few challenges.
 For example, even having two experts enlarges the space of possible truthful mechanisms significantly, as now other mechanisms, known as \emph{duples} and \emph{hierarchical unilaterals} come into play.
 Adding more agents seems more manageable, but our characterization of \cref{lem:ECh-IC} no longer applies, at least in its current form.
 The case of more than one assets seems even more challenging, because the setting on the agents' part is no longer single-parameter, and therefore we can not use Myerson's characterization from \cref{lem:BCh-IC}.